-If places on earth could be likened to heaven, then the city of Paris should be top on the list of such places.
+If any place on earth could be likened to heaven, Paris should be at the top of the list.
 It is a city full of life, owing to its plethora of attractions that leave every visitor overwhelmed.
-The city, popularly known as City of Love or City of Lights, offers it all from its inexplicable Eiffel Tower to the dazzling Seine River From art to glamour, it ensures visitors are left mesmerized.
-The enormous beauty of the entire city has made it the dream of many to live and work here.
+This popular destination, frequently referred to as the City of Love or City of Lights, offers everything from its inexplicable Eiffel Tower to the dazzling Seine River; from art to glamour, it ensures visitors are left mesmerized.
+The veritable beauty of the entire city has made it a dream of many to live and work here.

-Although this beauty of a city offers a high quality of life, this doesn’t mean life in the city is all smooth and perfect.
-It has it’s pros and cons.
+Although Paris offers a high quality of life, this doesn’t mean that life here is smooth and perfect.
+There are pros and cons.

 So, here are 10 things I didn’t (and you probably don’t) know about becoming a successful Parisian Expat.

 For all the beauty and attractions that abound the city, some expats still end up regretting their decisions to move to the city.
-This occurs mainly because their high expectations of the perfect city for relocation turns out to fall short upon relocating there.
+This occurs mainly because their high expectations of the perfect city for relocation falls short upon the eventuality.
 Here are some essential facts you should know to help avoid any later regrets:

-France is a pretty expensive country to live in, with Paris in particular recording a higher cost of living in comparison to Canada, Us, Australia, and some other major European cities like the Madrid and Barcelona cities of Spain, Naples of Italy, Moscow of Russia, Berlin of Germany and so many others.
-It is, in fact, the most expensive city in France, commanding high fees on rent, eating out, entertainment, sports, and travelling, thereby making it difficult for expats to have tangible amount of savings during their early stages in the city.
-It is therefore imperative that you draw a monthly budget according to your source of income and take your lifestyle into consideration before deciding on relocating to Paris.
+France is a pretty expensive country to live in, with Paris, in particular, recording a higher cost of living in comparison to Canada, the U.S.A., Australia, and other major European cities such as Madrid and Barcelona, Spain; Naples, Italy; Moscow, Russia; and Berlin, Germany.
+It is, in fact, the most expensive city in France, commanding high fees on rent, eating out, entertainment, sports, and traveling, thereby making it difficult for expats to have tangible savings during their early stages in Paris.
+It is, therefore, imperative that you draw a monthly budget according to your source of income and take your lifestyle into consideration before deciding on relocating to Paris.

-Acclimatizing to the Parisian society for you as an expat will prove extremely difficult if you are not fluent in French.
-Though quite a good number of Parisians speak English to some extent, they really do not find it convenient communicating in it.
+Acclimatizing to the Parisian society as an expat will prove extremely difficult if you are not fluent in French.
+Though quite a good number of Parisians speak English to some extent, they really do not find it convenient communicating in the language.
 It will be of utmost benefit to you if you take up a French course before relocating to Paris.

-Foreigners very often consider the French especially the Parisians to be rude people, and this is most likely attributed to the fact that the Locals don’t smile upon having eye contact with foreigners.
+Foreigners very often consider the French, especially the Parisians, to be rude, and this is most likely attributed to the fact that the locals don’t smile upon having eye contact with foreigners.
 Though polite to tourists, they (Parisians) most likely won’t be that friendly to you all the time.
-Some locals would offer friendly invitation to the foreigners at their place of work or school, but this may not come easily.
-It may happen until they know you better at least.
-So it will be helpful for you as an individual relocating to Paris alone, to expect early stages of loneliness and homesick feelings.
-However, to help you overcome this early setback, there are several expat groups in Paris that should help you acclimatize socially.
+Some locals would offer friendly invitations to the foreigners at their place of work or school, but this may not come easily.
+It may not happen until they know you better, at the very least.
+So, it will be helpful for you, as an individual relocating to Paris alone, to expect some loneliness and homesickness in the beginning.
+However, to help you overcome this, there are several expat groups in Paris that can help you acclimatize socially.

-2. It’s Never As Bad As You Think It will Be
+- It’s Never As Bad As You Think It Will Be

 As the popular saying goes, “different strokes for different folks.”

-But, I’m glad to inform you that Paris is not as bad as you may be thinking or as negative reviews may suggest.
-So, if you have any plans of moving to Paris or you know anyone who does, here are some basic facts you need to know to ensure your experience in Paris is not as bad as you may think or as those negative reviews may suggest.
+I’m happy to inform you, however, that Paris is not as bad as some may suggest.
+If you have any plans of moving to Paris or know anyone who does, here are some basic facts you need to know to ensure your experience in Paris is not as bad as you may think or as those negative points of view may suggest.

 Learn to accept the culture